Halftime (song)

-"Halftime" is the 1992 debut single by American rapper Nas, released under his original moniker of Nasty Nas.
-It was originally recorded for the Zebrahead soundtrack album, released October 13, 1992, on Ruffhouse Records.
-"Halftime" was produced by Large Professor and features samples of drums and vocals from "Schoolboy Crush" by Average White Band, horns from "Soul Traveling" by Gary Byrd, and the bassline from "Dead End" from the Japanese cast recording of the musical Hair.
-The song was later included on Nas' 1994 debut album, Illmatic.
+"Halftime" is a song by American rapper Nasty Nas, who would change his name to Nas after the release of the song.
+The song was released as his debut single, the sole single from the Zebrahead soundtrack album and the lead single from his debut album Illmatic, on October 13, 1992.
+"Halftime" was produced by Large Professor, Remixed by Joe "The Butcher" Nicolo and features samples of drums and vocals from "Schoolboy Crush" by Average White Band, horns from "Soul Traveling" by Gary Byrd, and the bassline from "Dead End" from the Japanese cast recording of the musical Hair.
+The song was the first song created for Illmatic, and was released circa one and a half years earlier than the album.